-Next Tennessee Williams play on the shelf is The Frosted Glass Coffin, a one-act from 1970.
+Next Tennessee Williams play on the shelf is The Frosted Glass Coffin, a one-act from 1970, included in The Theatre of Tennessee Williams, Vol. 7: In the Bar of a Tokyo Hotel, and Other Plays.
 Short and simple, here’s the plot:

 It takes place on the sidewalk outside the Ponce de Leon – a cheap hotel filled with old people in Miami.
 They all live there.
 Across the street is the cheapest cafeteria in Miami, and every meal-time all the geriatric cases line up in the blinding hot sun for a cheap meal.
 There’s a huge controversy afoot because the cafeteria is raising their prices by about a nickel.
 And now you can’t get free refills of coffee.
 This sends shock-waves of alarm and anger through the Ponce de Leon.

 Three old men – (called One, Two, and Three) sit outside the Ponce de Leon, early one morning, watching the line form across the street.
 They talk about the price hike, they talk about a woman in the hotel who died suddenly the night before, they gossip.
 Underneath all of this casual chit-chat, is an overwhelming awareness of death.
 They are all close to death.
 Not that they are sick … but when you’re in your 70s and 80s, you know that you’ve gotta be close.

 One is only in his 60s while the other two are in their 70s – and One was also once the mayor of a small town in one of the Carolinas – so he basically feels superior to the other two.
 He’s kind of a blowhard, truth be told.